-During the current financial year, the company raised funds by way of placements and a share purchase plan.
+During the current financial year, the company raised funds by way of placements, convertible notes and divestment of a 33.33% interest in subsidiary Pancontinental Namibia Pty Ltd.

 Statement of Compliance

 The above report is based on the guidelines in The Group of 100 Incorporated publication Guide to the Review of Operations and Financial Condition.